ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### Installing premium features from CDN

-Just like with open-source features, you can choose between using ES Modules build with imports or UMD build with global variables.
+Just like with open-source features, you can choose between using an ES Modules build with imports or a UMD build with global variables.
 However, these methods should not be mixed.
 You should use the same method for both the open-source and premium features.

 #### CDN with imports